If you are experiencing life-threatening symptoms call 911.

 Things to know about COVID-19

-According to the Centers for Disease Control and Prevention (CDC), Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-The virus that causes COVID-19 is a novel coronavirus, or SARS-CoV-2, that was first identified during an investigation into an outbreak in Wuhan, China.
-This flu-like virus is very serious, with confirmed cases and deaths in the U.S. rising.
+According to the Centers for Disease Control and Prevention (CDC), Coronavirus Disease 2019 (COVID-19) is a virus identified as the cause of an outbreak of respiratory illness first detected in Wuhan, China.
+This flu-like virus is very serious and contagious.

-Similar to influenza, people at a serious risk for developing severe COVID-19 symptoms are those who suffer from chronic disease and weakened immune systems.
+Similar to influenza, people at serious risk for developing COVID-19 are those who suffer from chronic disease and weakened immune systems.
 Older demographics are also at a more serious risk.

-- Wash hands frequently with soap and water for 20 seconds minimum.
+• Wash hands with soap and water frequently.

-- Clean and disinfect any surfaces you frequently touch (like your phone).
+• Clean and disinfect any surfaces you frequently touch.

-- When sneezing or coughing, always cover your nose and mouth with a tissue, then throw the tissue away and wash your hands.
+• Always cover your nose and mouth when sneezing or coughing with a tissue, and then throw the tissue away and wash your hands.

 Right now, it is up to state and local health departments to decide which individuals receive COVID-19 tests.
 If you have symptoms, you must first consult with a physician (a virtual visit can qualify as a screening).
 Your physician can then help you understand if you qualify for testing and how to proceed.